Menu

 Overtime

 If you work more than 40 hours in a week, your employer must pay you the overtime rate for those extra hours.
 Overtime is paid at 1.5 times your regular wage.
 The amount of time before you start getting overtime is reduced by 8 hours for each public holiday in a week.
+An employer does not need to count meal breaks toward overtime unless you are required to be at your employer’s disposal during the break.

 You also receive overtime pay if you work more than a certain number of hours in any day.
 Overtime depends on how your employer schedules employees.
 Employers can choose to use 8 hour shifts 5 days a week or 10 hour shifts 4 days a week.
 If your employer chooses 8-hour days, you will be paid overtime after 8 hours.
 If your employer chooses 10-hour days, you will be paid overtime after 10 hours.